-- (1) A licensee must give written notice to the Commission, within fourteen days, of [12.2.1] - (a) a change in the registered, or equivalent, name of the licensee; - (b) a change in any business name under which the licensee carries on controlled investment business in Guernsey; - (c) a change in the address of the head office or principal place of business of the licensee; - (d) a change in the address of the registered office of the licensee; or - (e) a change in the address for the service of notices or documents.
+- (1) A licensee must give written notice to the Commission, within fourteen days, of - (a) a change in the registered, or equivalent, name of the licensee; - (b) a change in any business name under which the licensee carries on controlled investment business in Guernsey; - (c) a change in the address of the head office or principal place of business of the licensee; - (d) a change in the address of the registered office of the licensee; or - (e) a change in the address for the service of notices or documents.

-12.2 Key employees REDRAFTED TO REFLECT NEW PROVISIONS IN THE LAW
+12.2 Key employees

-(1) A licensee must notify the Commission, in writing and within fourteen days, of any changes to key employees as set out in sections 40, 41 and 42 of the Law and must only act on those changes in accordance with the relevant sections.
-[12.3.1]
+- (1) A licensee must notify the Commission, in writing and within fourteen days, of any changes to - (a) key employees as set out in sections 40, 41 and 42 of the Law; or - (b) the financial adviser providing reasons for this change, and must only act on those changes in accordance with the relevant sections of the Law and these Rules.